Searching for topological dark matter in LIGO data: Discussion

-Now, we discuss the modifications that needs to be done to the GW searches in order to search for TDM signals.
-The most straightforward change is the expansion of the detection delay time window between detectors due to the slow speeds of DWs.
-The expected speeds of them could be as low as $10^{-3}c$ which requires much longer time windows to be used.
-This will inevitably result in a less powerful search due to the increased number of expected noise triggers in the time window.
-The second modification that needs to be done is elimination of assumptions about GW polarizations in the pipelines.
-Both the CBC and unmodelled burst pipelines assumes a transformation of the signal between the detectors based on the polarization of the GWs.
-This transformation should be abandoned or modified according to the two possible and independent effects of the TDM (i) on the phase velocity of light, e.g., Eq. \eqref{eq:phase_vel} (ii) on the fine structure constant, e.g., Eq. \eqref{equ:beam_mirror}.
-Moreover, the antenna patterns of the detectors should be modified (i) due to the narrow physical thickness of the DW compared to the GW wavelength which cannot be assumed to be in the long "wavelength" limit (ii) and also due to the different way of producing a signal in the interferometer with the changing fine structure constant (the changing phase velocity of light and the effect of GWs on distances are equivalent to each other in different reference frames).
+Based on the insights gleaned from this analysis, we can devise novel strategies aimed at facilitating the potential identification of TDM signatures in data collected during future GW detection runs.
+All proposed modifications should be regarded as supplements to the existing analysis pipeline and are deemed technically feasible: the most straightforward modification to GW data analysis involves an adjustment of the detection delay time window.
+In light of the slower speeds of DWs, we propose an extension of the time window between detectors currently tailored to accommodate the fast ($\approx c$) propagation speed of GWs.
+Given that the expected speeds of TDM DWs could be as low as $10^{-3}c$, significantly longer time windows would be necessary for effective searches.
+Note, however, that this adjustment is anticipated to yield a less potent GW search due to the increased number of expected noise triggers within the extended time window.
+The second modification we propose to enhance the identification of TDM in detector data involves removing assumptions regarding GW polarizations from the analysis pipelines.
+Both the CBC and unmodeled burst pipelines currently incorporate a signal transformation between detectors based on the assumed polarization of the GWs.
+We recommend abandoning or modifying this transformation to account for the two possible and independent effects of TDM: (i) modifications of the phase velocity of light, as described by Eq. \eqref{eq:phase_vel}, and (ii) changes in the fine-structure constant, $\alpha$, as exemplified by Eq. \eqref{equ:beam_mirror}.
+Last, the antenna patterns of the detectors should be adjusted to accommodate the narrow physical thickness of the DWs in comparison to the GW wavelength, which cannot be assumed to be in the long ``wavelength" limit.
+Antenna patterns should also be adapted to incorporate the distinct mechanisms through which TDM signals are generated within the interferometer.
+The relevant phase shifts can be induced by alterations in the fine-structure constant or changes in the phase velocity of light, which structurally differ from the effect of GWs on test masses.
+Unlike GW effects, which are equivalent in different reference frames, these TDM-induced phase shifts exhibit unique characteristics that necessitate tailored adjustments to antenna patterns.